ajLapid718/YahooFantasyBasketballScript/Start_Active_Players_Lite/README.md

 The code originally has a skeleton template of `Watir::Browser.new(browser, *args)` as detailed in their documentation.
 When a function appears like that, the contents of the parentheses are known as parameters.
 When the parameters are filled in, such as in the example below, then they become known as arguments.
 Not all functions are designed to accept parameters, such as `start_browser`(could have been named anything) demonstrates below.

 Below is one way to expand on a difference between a parameter and an argument.
-Hopefully it helps with understanding what is going on in the body of the actual script.
+Hopefully the example helps with demystifying what is going on in the body of the actual script.

 ```ruby
 def do_some_addition(num1, num2) # The parameters are: num1 and num2